TJ

 Other important considerations

-• No alcohol or drugs will be permitted.
+• No alcohol or recreational drugs will be permitted.

 • Covid-19 rapid testing will be required.